-Steps is a registered National Charity supporting families with children who have special educational needs.
+Steps is a registered charity supporting families with children who have special educational needs.
 We offer a free and unique service following the principles of Conductive Education for children with conditions that cause motor impairments or motor development delays.
 Steps caters for young children with Cerebral Palsy, chromosome disorders including Down Syndrome or other conditions which affect the acquisition of motor skills.

 Our goal is to develop the skills the children need to progress and maximize their potential.
 At the same time, we provide parents with the knowledge, confidence, and resilience they need to understand how they can enhance the development of their child.

 Steps sessions are based on the principles of Conductive Education and follow the Early Years Foundation Stage Curriculum.
 This Early Intervention is carefully planned for small groups of children and their parents.
 Our professional team encourages and motivates the parent and child groups through a structured programme, designed to help each child achieve individualised developmental steps.
 Within each group session, children work through a series of stimulating and challenging tasks addressing every aspect of a young child's development; physical, social, cognitive, communicative and emotional, focusing on the whole personality.
 The children are encouraged to take an active part in their learning, planning and solving problems for themselves.

 Importantly, parents work with their children ensuring that the skills learnt at Steps can be transferred to their everyday home life.
 Achievable individual goals are set and updated regularly for each child.